Sexuality in the Philippines: 2009

 In 2009, a survey was done by Irala et al among 3,726 Filipino student teenagers regarding their opinions on relationships, love, sexuality, and related items.
 This study that targeted third year high school to third year college participants aged 13 to 18 years old revealed that they primarily received information and opinion on love and sexuality from friends and parents.
 Most female teenagers also oppose sexism.

 Sex industry

 As of 2009, one source estimated that there were 800,000 women working as prostitutes in the Philippines.

 Prostitution caters to local customers and foreigners.
 Media attention tends to focus on those areas catering to sex tourism, primarily through bars staffed by bargirls.
 Cities where there is a high incidence of prostitution are Angeles City, Olongapo, Subic Bay, and Pasay, with the customers usually foreign businessmen from East Asian and Western nations.

 Pornography

 Based on the Revised Penal Code of the Philippines and Republic Act No. 7610, pornography is defined as doctrines, publications, and shows that are immoral, obscene, and indecent.
 Philippine legislations penalize involvement in these activities, including the abuse, exploitation, prostitution, and discrimination of children.

+Single mother phenomenon and high religiosity dictohomy

+See single mother phenomenon of Philippines.